 As stated above, the expansion of its borders brought into the Imperium Romanum a multitude of territories, peoples, gods, and practices with which the Romans had to come to terms.
-They had to gather knowledge of who these peoples were, how they were organized and what their traditions were, and they had to find a way to handle these different customs and traditions of the customs and traditions of others, the distinctions were stark: "Ye gods, what differences!"
+They had to gather knowledge of who these peoples were, how they were organized and what their traditions were, and they had to find a way to handle these different customs and traditions.
+And despite certain similarities that could provide a way in to thinking about the customs and traditions of others, the distinctions were stark: "Ye gods, what differences!".
 Because Iuno was not equal to Hera, Teutates not equal to Mercury or Mars.
 When Cicero and Deiotarus talked about auspices, the one understood the results to be well-intentioned advice from the gods, leaving intact the freedom of choice (and thus the responsibility) of the questioner, while the other instead saw in the responses a glimpse of fate, of the events that were certain to unfold.
 The practices might indeed be similar, but they were certainly not the same.

 Quintus' speech in Book 1 is a fabulous collection of successful and unsuccessful examples of divination, both Roman and foreign without greater distinction.
-In Book 2, Marcus addresses exactly the status of the examples: if he cites stories drawn from tragedy as evidence, or even Marcus' own epic, then he cites beautiful poetry, certainly, but not proof of fact66.
-Other examples are entirely trivial and cannot prove the veracity of divination67.
+In Book 2, Marcus addresses exactly the status of the examples: if he cites stories drawn from tragedy as evidence, or even Marcus' own epic, then he cites beautiful poetry, certainly, but not proof of fact.
+Other examples are entirely trivial and cannot prove the veracity of divination.
 Worse still are omina: If any utterance can have a meaning beyond the immediate speech context, who will dare to say anything?